Equivariant Elliptic Cohomology and Mapping Stacks: Introduction

 In this article we establish several fundamental formal properties of elliptic Hochschild homology.
-Our main results are a \emph{localization theorem} for elliptic Hochschild homology, and a calculation of its \emph{analytic stalks}.
+Some of our main results are a \emph{localization theorem} for elliptic Hochschild homology, and a calculation of its \emph{analytic stalks}.
 These results, which we will explain in the next section of this introduction, ought to be considered as direct analogues of the local structure of rationalized equivariant elliptic cohomology that was first described by Grojnowski in \cite{groj}.
-They are the key steps to achieve a comparison with the equivariant elliptic cohomology of the analytification which will be established in the companion paper \cite{MapStII}.
 A more recent reference, which is more closely related to our work from a methodological standpoint, is the description of the local structure of Hochschild homology of global quotient stacks in \cite{HChen}.

-Before presenting these results however, let us explain in some more detail the relationship between $ \mathcal{HH}_E([X/T])$ and equivariant elliptic cohomology; and also discuss interesting classes of examples for which $ \mathcal{HH}_E([X/T])$ can be explicitly computed.
-As we stressed, when $k=\mathbb{C}$, the equivariant elliptic Hochschild homology of a $T$-variety $X$ is closely related to rationalized equivariant elliptic cohomology of the analytification of $X$.
-In fact, the two stand in the same relationship as Hochschild homology and de Rham cohomology, or rather rationalized equivariant complex K-theory.
-If $X$ is a variety it is well-known that the Tate fixed points of of the natural $S^1$-action on

-are equivalent to the $\mathbb{Z}_2$-periodic de Rham cohomology of the analytification of $X$.
-This picture can be upgraded to incorporate equivariance under the action of a reductive group.
-It follows from work of Chen \cite{HChen} and Halpern-Leistner--Pomerleano \cite{HLPom} that the Tate fixed points of $\mathrm{HH}_*([X/G])$ compute the complexified $G$-equivariant K-theory of the analytification of $X$; and further that the local behaviour of $\mathrm{HH}_*([X/G])$ over

-recovers the well known description of the completions of genuine equivariant K-theory which ultimately goes back to Atiyah--Segal \cite{CompThm}, see also \cite{AdComp}.

-Our work establishes an analogous picture relating equivariant elliptic Hochschild homology and complexified equivariant elliptic cohomology.
-The role of the $S^1$-action is played by the natural action of the affinization of $E$.
-As we explained, in this article we study $\mathcal{HH}_E([X/T])$ per se, and defer to the forthcoming companion paper the proof of the comparison with equivariant elliptic cohomology.
-Let us blur the distinction between the two for the moment, as it is easily controlled by the $E$-action.
-Then our definition of equivariant elliptic (Hochschild) homology is closely tied to parallel constructions by Berwick--Evans and Tripathy in the differentiable category \cite{BETI}.
+Our results give a complete description of the local behaviour of elliptic Hochschild homology of quotient stacks, and are key to establish the comparison with Grojnowski's rationalized equivariant elliptic cohomology.